ircv3/ircv3-specifications/extensions/message-tags.md

 ### Standardized

-Names for which a corresponding document sits in the IRCv3 Extension Registry.
+Names for which a corresponding document exists in the [IRCv3 Extension Registry][registry].

 Names in the IRCv3 Extension Registry are reserved for your tag.